Diego López (Spanish footballer, born 1981): Return to Real Madrid

 On 25 January 2013, López returned to Real Madrid after Casillas suffered a hand injury which ruled him out for 12 weeks, signing for €3.5 million until June 2017.
 Shortly upon arriving, he stated he had always dreamed of coming back to the club.

 López played his first game in his second spell on 30 January 2013, in a 1–1 home draw against FC Barcelona in the Spanish Cup semi-finals.
 On 5 March, he made a string of saves as Real beat Manchester United 2–1 at Old Trafford to qualify for the last-eight in the Champions League (3–2 on aggregate); after the match, coach José Mourinho said: "Diego López was the best player in my team".
 He retained his position until the end of the season, even though Casillas had already returned to full fitness.

 López retained his number one position at the start of the following campaign, when Carlo Ancelotti had replaced Mourinho.
 Casillas was played in both the Champions League and the domestic cup, however.

-Milan
+AC Milan

-On 13 August 2014, Real Madrid and A.C.
-Milan reached an agreement over the transfer of López.
-He made his competitive debut on 31 August in the first match of the new season in Serie A, saving a late penalty from Antonio Candreva in a 3–1 win over S.S.
-Lazio.
+On 13 August 2014, Real Madrid and AC Milan reached an agreement over the transfer of López.
+He made his competitive debut on 31 August in the first match of the new season in Serie A, saving a late penalty from Antonio Candreva in a 3–1 win over SS Lazio.
 On 14 September he suffered a right thigh injury against Parma FC, being sidelined for almost a month.

 After three matches without a win early into the 2015–16 campaign, manager Siniša Mihajlović dropped López in favour of 16-year-old Gianluigi Donnarumma.